actualbudget/actual/docs/schedules.md

     1. A single schedule can be created for a Cell phone plan that has multiple users and different payment cycles for each phone.
 If you have 3 cell phones that all get paid on different days of the month, each day can be defined in a single schedule for each phone.
 4. Options to determine frequency of payments, such as every month, every 2 months, every 2 years, etc.

-Once a schedule is started, Actual will search the transaction history for entries that match the schedule, select the matches, and the option to link those transactions to the schedule is given.
-You can click to the **Find missing transactions** button to have Actual look for matches.
+Once a schedule is started, Actual will search the transaction history for entries that match the schedule.
+You can then select the matches, and will have the option to link those transactions to the current schedule.
+You can click on the **Find missing transactions** button to have Actual look for matches.

 ![Example of adding a schedule for a mortgage](/img/schedules/schedules-1.png)